 R: Retrieve – When user ‘Search’ or ‘View’ any saved transaction, ‘Retrieve’ operation is performed.

-It does not matter at all, which DB is used and how the operation is preformed.
-End user has no concern if any join or sub-query, trigger or stored-procedure, query or function was used to do what he wanted.
-But, the interesting thing is that all DB operations performed by user, from UI of any application, is one of the above four, acronym as CRUD.
+It does not matter at all, which DB is used and how the operation is performed.
+The end user has no concern if any join or subquery, trigger or stored-procedure, query or function was used to do what he wanted.
+But, the interesting thing is that any DB operation performed by the user is always one of the above four.

 As a database tester one should be focusing on following DB testing activities: